NacreousDawn596/Translator/README.md

-# Translator
+# translator

-A new Flutter project.
+A new android app to have some funny translations lol.

 ## Getting Started